Akhil-Selukar/DSA-Prep/04-ArrayList/README.md

 the variable 'list'.
 Have a look at below image.

 > <span>*</span> The initial capacity of 10 depends upon the version of java and implementation of arrayList in that version.
 In java 8
->as soon as we create an arraylist first an array of size 0 will be created (i.e. array declaration) but upon adding the
+>as soon as we create an arraylist first an array of size 1 will be created, but upon adding the first element to the arraylist,
->first element to the arraylist, an array of size 10 will be instantiated in memory.
+>an array of size 10 will be instantiated in memory.

 ![Arraylist in memory - 1 (04-ArrayList/images/Arraylist in memory - 1.png)](https://github.com/Akhil-Selukar/DSA-Prep/blob/master/04-ArrayList/images/Arraylist%20in%20memory%20-%201.png)